Back to National Guide

 • Clean-up

-Adelaide's dry, dusty conditions (particularly in the northern suburbs and during summer) mean a thorough clean is important.
-Dust sitting on timber prevents coating adhesion.
+Adelaide's dry, dusty conditions, particularly in the northern suburbs and during summer, mean a thorough clean is important before coating.
+Fine dust sitting on timber prevents adhesion and creates a weak bond layer.
+A pressure wash followed by 48 hours of drying is the standard prep sequence.

 What Affects the Cost

 • Timber condition.
-Adelaide's UV and dry heat cause untreated timber to crack and grey relatively quickly.
-A well-maintained deck needing a re-oil is a straightforward job.
-A neglected deck with cracked, greyed timber needs significant sanding and multiple coats to restore.
+Adelaide's UV and dry heat cause untreated timber to crack and grey quickly.
+A well-maintained deck needing a re-oil is straightforward at $15–$25/m2.
+A neglected deck with cracked, greyed timber needs heavy sanding and multiple coats at $30–$45/m2.

 • Fence access.
-Adelaide's established inner suburbs (Norwood, Unley, Burnside, Mitcham) have mature gardens with hedges, garden beds, and trees grown up against fences.
-Access on both sides of a fence can be genuinely difficult.
-If your painter needs to move plants or work around obstacles, it adds time.
+Adelaide's established inner suburbs (Norwood, Unley, Burnside, Mitcham) have mature gardens with hedges, roses, and trees grown up against fences.
+Working around established vegetation on both sides of a fence adds time and therefore cost.

 • Surface area.
 Adelaide backyards vary significantly.
-Inner-city courtyards are compact.
-Established suburbs have larger yards with longer fence runs.
+Inner-city courtyards are compact (10–15 m2).
+Established suburbs have larger yards with fence runs of 20–30 metres per boundary.

 • Timber type.
 Treated pine fencing is standard across Adelaide.
-Hardwood decking (merbau, spotted gum) is common on entertainer's decks.
-Each takes a different product approach.
+Hardwood decking (merbau, spotted gum) is common on entertainer's decks and needs premium products at $31–$44/L.

 • Heat scheduling.
-During January and February heatwaves (40°C+), deck coating needs to be applied early morning before surfaces heat up.
-Products applied to hot timber dry on the surface rather than penetrating.
+During January and February heatwaves (40 degrees C+), coating needs to be applied before 10am.
+Products applied to hot timber dry on the surface rather than penetrating, producing a poor result that fails within months.

 A small deck re-oil on timber in good condition in a modern Mawson Lakes home sits toward $450.
 A large deck restoration with heavy sanding plus 30 metres of timber fencing on both sides in Unley pushes toward $2,550.